conradakunga/Blog/_posts/2020-04-11-getting-your-internet-ip-address.md

 curl ipinfo.io/ip
 ```

-You should see the folliing:
+You should see the following:

 ![](../images/2020/04/IP-Address-2.png)